E Unoto is located nearby to a number of Maasai communities.

 Cost of meal e.g. lunch: Included

-Attitude towards children: Children are welcome at E Unoto
+Attitude towards children: Children of all ages are welcome at E Unoto Retreat.

-Communications: There is cell phone reception at E Unoto, however there is no landline phone or internet access for guests.
+Communications: There is cellphone reception at E Unoto, but there is no landline phone or internet access at the lodge for guests.

 TV & radio: There is no TV or radio at E Unoto.